Contraception after birth: everything you need to know

 Yes, if you discuss this with your obstetrician beforehand, female sterilisation can be offered at the same time as a planned c-section.
 Guidelines say you should discuss and consent to this at least 2 weeks before your c-section.

-Well yes it can!
+Yes it is!
 This is called the Lactational Amenorrhoea Method (LAM).
 However, this is only considered a reliable form of contraception in certain strict conditions.
 You can only rely on this method if:

-1. The baby is less than 6 months old
+1. your baby is less than 6 months old

-2. The mother is exclusively (or almost exclusively) breastfeeding day and night, and
+2. you are exclusively (or almost exclusively) breastfeeding day and night, and

 Will my side effects on a certain contraception change after I’ve had a baby?

-Don’t forget, if you have any other questions that we haven’t covered, use our Get Advice service or drop us a message!
+Don’t forget, if you have any other questions that we haven’t covered, drop us a message!